Who We Are

 We believe this vision is possible only when we are led by the Holy Spirit and when we devote ourselves to God’s Word, to prayer, to worship, and to lives of love and sacrifice in order to further His kingdom.

-Currently, our paid staff consists of a full-time, ordained pastor; a part-time administrative assistant; and a part-time custodial assistant.
+Currently, our paid staff consists of a full-time, ordained pastor; a director of family ministries, a part-time administrative assistant; and a part-time custodial assistant.

 Ongoing volunteer positions include a musical accompanist and an audio/visual technician.

-Along with our pastor, the Reverend Dr. Rob Dalrymple, the congregation is led by a team of six elders.
+Along with our pastor, the Rev. Dr. Jace Broadhurst, the congregation is led by a team of six elders.
 Referred to as “Session,” the elders and pastor serve the local congregation in matters of spiritual welfare and in the governance of the church.
 Spiritual responsibilities include the preaching of the Word, the sharing of the Sacraments, overseeing worship services, and promoting Christian education.
-In the governance of the church, responsibilities include keeping accurate membership records, receiving new members, and maintaining stewardship over the physical plant and finances.
+In the governance of the church, responsibilities include keeping accurate membership records, receiving new members, and maintaining stewardship over the physical church and finances.
 Session oversees church offerings and approves a budget that supports the functions of the church.

 Our worship is centered on Scripture.
 The Word of God is to remain central, and the proclamation of the Gospel of Jesus Christ is central.